 The woman looked at the burn on her arm.

-“So that clanging was from the oil cans,” said a woman holding the hand of a five- or six-year-old boy.
+“So that racket was from the oil cans,” said a woman holding the hand of a five- or six-year-old boy.

 Another passage is as follows: